Arthrougs/Palindrome-Word-Counter/README.md

 OR

-Open the folder in VScode or alternativly you can open a command prompt within the folder.
+Open the folder in VScode or alternatively you can open a command prompt within the folder.
 Bring up the terminal within VSCode - or in Windows command prompt while in the programs directory, type: <strong>dotnet run</strong>

 This method requires the .NET Core SDK which can be downloaded here if needed: https://dotnet.microsoft.com/download